LINKHA/Auto3D/README.md

 Auto3D
 ====
 2D and 3D game engine
+Game rendering framework based on OpenGL(future plans to use vulkan and Direct3D 12)

 Written in the beginning
 -------